-The volume argues that critical feminist thinking is necessary to analyse core peace and conflict issues, and fundamental to thinking about solutions to global problems and promoting peaceful conflict transformation.
+The volume argues that critical feminist thinking is necessary to analyse core peace and conflict issues and is fundamental to thinking about solutions to global problems and promoting peaceful conflict transformation.
 Contributions to the volume consider questions at the intersection of feminism, gender, peace, justice, and violence through interdisciplinary perspectives.
-The handbook engages with multiple feminisms, diverse policy concerns and works with diverse theoretical and methodological contributions.
+The handbook engages with multiple feminisms, diverse policy concerns, and works with diverse theoretical and methodological contributions.

 The volume covers the gendered nature of five major themes:

 • Methodologies and genealogies (including theories, concepts, histories, methodologies)

 • Politics, power, and violence (including the ways in which violence is created, maintained, and reproduced, and the gendered dynamics of its instantiations)